Ski Helmets: reduce your risk of injury with a good quality ski helmet

 - Even when you fall in pow, there can be a rock or log just below the surface

-- Ski helmets not only protect your head; they help keep you warm
+- Ski helmets not only protect your head, they also help keep you warm

 - A ski helmet will keep your spouse or your mom from nagging you so much